Skip to Content

 Seats

-Combined with the recline, you're not going to get to a lie-flat position as you look for in Business class on other carriers.
+Combined with the recline, you won't get to a lie-flat position as you look for in Business class on other carriers.
 However, it does provide added comfort over the Economy seat.

-Lastly, every Premium seat has a dedicated USB and electric outlet, whereas, in Economy, there are two outlets for every three seats.
+Lastly, every Premium seat has a dedicated USB and electric outlet; in Economy, there are two outlets for every three seats.
 I rarely, if ever, use electrical outlets on flights as I charge my phone by USB.

 In-flight Entertainment

-Speaking of in-flight entertainment, I've flown a total of three nine-hour flights with Norwegian Air now, and so far, I've enjoyed using their TVs.
+Speaking of in-flight entertainment, I've flown three nine-hour flights with Norwegian Air now, and so far, I've enjoyed using their TVs.
+I can watch three to four movies in this amount of time.

 Hot dinner after take-off